sh1nu11bi/sifter/README.md

 <br>
 <br>

-# Version 7 Release
+# Version 7.4 Release

 	@Codename: 7i7aN

 # Additions:

+- MkCheck - MikroTik Router Exploitation Framework.
+- RouterSploit - Network Router Exploitation Framework.
+- XSStrike - Cross Site Scripting detection suite.
 - HoneyTel - TelNet-IoT-HoneyPot used to analyze collected botnet payloads.
-- ACLight2 - Used to discover Shadow Admin accounts on an exploited system
+- ACLight2 - Used to discover Shadow Admin accounts on an exploited system.
 - SMBGhost - Now has a scanner, as well as an exploitative option.

-- Web Games to kill time during long scans such as nMap (all ports), RapidScan

 # Overview